aRycroft/CPGrains/readme.md

 ## Install + Run
-1. Download this repo to your max packages folder.
-(Max CPG library) [https://github.com/DanBennettDev/max_cpg]
+1. Download this repo to your max packages folder. https://github.com/DanBennettDev/max_cpg
 2. From CPG library run neurhythmicGUI in max_cpg-master\NeurythmicApp\gui\
 3. Download CPGrains repo and run CPGrains.maxpat, use presentation mode
 4. Add up to 4 nodes using neurhytmicGUI to control grain rhythms